Tie-Dye Cotton Unisex Short-Sleeve T-Shirt – Silkscreened Personalization Available

 Unisex is an adjective indicating something is not sex-specific, i.e. is suitable for any type of sex.
 The term can also mean gender-blindness or gender neutrality.

-The term 'unisex' was coined as a neologism in the 1960s and was used fairly informally.
+The term 'unisex' was coined in the 1960s and was used fairly informally.
 The combining prefix uni- is from Latin unus, meaning one or single.
 However, 'unisex' seems to have been influenced by words such as united and universal, in which uni- takes the related sense shared.
 Unisex then means shared by sexes.

 by Paula